SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 this approach is called *structured concurrency*.
-Although you take on some of the responsibility for correctness, the explicit parent-child relationships between tasks let Swift handle some behaviors like propagating cancellation for you, and lets Swift detect some errors at compile time.
+Although you take on some of the responsibility for correctness, the explicit parent-child relationships between tasks lets Swift handle some behaviors like propagating cancellation for you, and lets Swift detect some errors at compile time.

 [`TaskGroup`]: https://developer.apple.com/documentation/swift/taskgroup